cormacp/gps/docs.md

 GpsRoute.prune_outlier_nodes(speed_threshold: int = 100)
 ```

-Prune a route for potentially erroneous nodes.
+Prunes a route for potentially erroneous nodes.
 Nodes will be pruned according to the combination of their distance and
 their timestamp (average speed).
 For example, given 2 nodes A and B, if they: